Skip to main content

 • stability

-The game's stability is a significant concern, with users reporting frequent bugs and issues that can be temporarily resolved by restarting the game.
-Additionally, some players experience severe problems, such as the game freezing their entire computer upon launch.
+The game's stability is a concern for many users, with reports of bugs that can often be resolved by restarting the game.
+Additionally, some players experience severe issues, such as the game freezing their entire computer upon launch.

 • “Any time I attempt to launch this game, it freezes my entire computer.”